ken2403/face_search/README.md

 # Nobel laureate face search application

-This application uses **AI** to search for faces that resemble past Nobel Prize winners (in physics, chemistry, physiology/medicine, and literature).
+The application takes the user's photo with a webcam and outputs the top three past Nobel Prize winners that resemble the user's face.

 ## Usage